spectral-cockpit/specprepper/README.md

 ## Scope of application

-This meta package provides both data-dependent and data independent preprocessing methods.
+This meta package provides both data-dependent and data independent preprocessing methods that are useful for infrared spectral data.
 For example, multiplicative scatter correction (MSC) needs special teatment in training, evaluation and prediction workflows.
 This is mainly because of overfitting and the need of data independence to avoid such effects.
 To mediate overfitting, such methods require